themattwilliams/website/learn/arazzo/documenting-multiple-apis-using-arazzo.md

 ## What is Arazzo?

 Arazzo is an OpenAPI specification designed specifically for expressing workflows and articulating functional use cases that span multiple APIs.
+For a more detailed introduction, see [What is Arazzo?](./what-is-arazzo.md).

 Let's step back from software for a moment and think about physical architecture.
 Imagine you're an architect looking at a set of blueprints.
 Traditional API documentation is like having detailed drawings of each individual room in a building — you can see exactly how the kitchen is laid out, the dimensions of the bathroom, or where each electrical outlet is placed.